nodepy/nodepy/README.md

 - add `"private"` field to the manifest specification
 - remove `"postinstall"` field from the manifest specification (backwards incompatible)
+- add `"dev-dependencies"` and `"dev-python-dependencies"` fields to manifest

 ### v0.0.8